UNITED STATES

 Recent Accounting Pronouncements

 In March 2020, the FASB issued ASU 2020-04, Reference Rate Reform (Topic 848): Facilitation of Reference Rate Reform on Financial Reporting.
 The amendments in this Update provide optional expedients and exceptions for applying generally accepted accounting principles (GAAP) to contracts, hedging relationships, and other transactions affected by reference rate reform if certain criteria are met.
 The amendments in this Update apply only to contracts, hedging relationships, and other transactions that reference LIBOR or another reference rate expected to be discontinued because of reference rate reform.
 The Company’s line of credit agreement provides procedures for determining a replacement or alternative rate in the event that LIBOR is unavailable.
-The amendments in this Update are effective for all entities as of March 12, 2020 through December 31, 2022.
-The Company is currently evaluating the impact of ASU 2020-04 on its future consolidated financial statements.
+The amendments in this Update are effective for all entities as of March 12, 2020 through December 31, 2024.
+The Company does not believe that ASU 2020-04 will have significant impact on its future consolidated financial statements.

 In October 2021, the FASB issued ASU No. 2021-08, “Business Combinations (Topic 805): Accounting for Contract Assets and Contract Liabilities from Contracts with Customers.”
 ASU 2021-08 requires the company acquiring contract assets and contract liabilities obtained in a business combination to recognize and measure them in accordance with ASC 606, “Revenue from Contracts with Customers”.
 At the acquisition date, the company acquiring the business should record related revenue, as if it had originated the contract.
 Before the update such amounts were recognized by the acquiring company at fair value.
 The amendments in this Update are effective for fiscal years beginning after December 15, 2022, including interim periods within those fiscal years.
 Early adoption is permitted, including in interim periods, for any financial statements that have not yet been issued.
-The Company plans to adopt these requirements prospectively, effective on the first day of year 2023.
+The Company has adopted these requirements, effective on the first day of year 2023.
+The application of the ASU 2021-08 has not had a material impact on our consolidated financial statements.

 2. CONCENTRATION OF CREDIT RISK